olgapombo/olgapombo.github.io/academic_profile.md

 ### Education and degrees

-* 2009 – **Habilitation (Aggregation) in "History and Philosophy of Science"**, University of Lisbon with the public lesson “*Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century*).
+* 2009 – *Habilitation (Aggregation) in "History and Philosophy of Science"*, University of Lisbon with the public lesson “*Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century*).
 * 1998 - *PhD in Philosophy of Education*, Faculty of Sciences, University of Lisbon (FCUL), with the Dissertation: “*Unidade da Ciência e Configuração Disciplinar dos Saberes” (Unity of Science and Disciplinar Configuration of Knowledge*).
 * 1986 - *Master in "Modern Philosophy”», Faculty of Human and Social Sciences, New University of Lisbon, with the Dissertation "*Leibniz e o Problema de uma Língua Universal” (Leibniz and the Problem of Universal Language*).
 * 1982 - *Post-Graduation in "Modern Philosophy"*, Faculty of Human and Social Sciences, New University of Lisbon.
 * 1973 - *National Certified as Philosophy Teacher (State Examination*), Lisbon.
 * 1972 - 1973 – *Classical Stage for the Teaching of Philosophy* (D. Pedro V School, Lisbon).
-* 1971 – *Licence degress in "Philosophy"*, Faculty of Letters, University of Lisbon.
+* 1971 – *Licence degree in "Philosophy"*, Faculty of Letters, University of Lisbon.
 * 1970 – *Bachelor's degree  in Pedagogical Sciences*, Faculty of Letters, University of Lisbon.